 For the purpose of the Listing, the Group engaged an independent external consulting firm as the Group's internal control adviser (the "Internal Control Adviser") to undertake a review on, among others, the internal control system on (i) entity-level controls; (ii) sales and receivables; (iii) procurement, payments and fixed asset management; (iv) information systems controls (including IT serial controls for key financial reporting system); (v) cash and treasury management; (vi) financial reporting and disclosure controls; (vii) human resources; (viii) taxation; and (ix) intellectual properties.
-As the Company was listed on 2 May 2019, the Board did not hold any meetings to review the risk management and internal control systems during the year ended 31 March 2019.
-However, the Board reviewed the effectiveness of the risk management and internal control systems in the Board meeting held on 17 June 2019 and in view of the internal control report issued by the Internal Control Adviser on 15 April 2019, the Board is of the opinion that the Group's risk management and internal control systems are effective and adequate and that nothing has come to its attention to cause the Board to believe the Group's risk management and internal control systems are inadequate.
+The Group does not appoint any Internal Control Adviser during the Relevant Period.
+Management is of the view that our internal control system has not changed since the Listing Date and it remains effective in all aspects.
+The Board reviewed the effectiveness of the risk management and internal control systems for the Relevant Period in the Board meeting held on 12 June 2020, and is of the opinion that the Group's risk management and internal control systems are effective and adequate and that nothing has come to its attention to cause the Board to believe the Group's risk management and internal control adviser internal control adviser are inadequate.
+The Board and the Audit Committee will reconsider the need for engaging an internal control adviser next year.

-The Group does not have an internal audit function and is of the view that there is no immediate need to set up an internal audit function within the Group in light of the size, nature and complexity of the Group's business.
+The Group does not have an internal audit function and the Audit Committee is of the view that there is no immediate need to set up an internal audit function within the Group in light of the size, nature and complexity of the Group's business.
 The Board and the Audit Committee will reconsider the need for an internal audit function from time to time.